-Cleanliness: Cleanliness involves both caring for yourself and your surroundings.
+Cleanliness: Cleanliness involves caring for yourself and your surroundings.
 Keeping yourself clean highlights your understanding of stewardship as well as your care for others.
-Caring for your room, lounges, classrooms, chapel, and other indoor or outdoor facilities is a way to steward what has been given to us.
+Caring for your room, lounges, classrooms, dining hall, and other indoor or outdoor facilities is a way to steward what has been given to us.
 It is your responsibility to clean up after yourself in all areas.

 Room Security: Millar is not responsible for missing items.
-If there is any theft within residence, please let your Dean know of the details immediately.
+If there is any theft within residence, please let the Deans know of the details immediately.

-Storage: There is limited storage space in the residence.
-If you plan to bring bikes, hockey equipment, golf clubs, etc., we will find storage for them, but it probably will not be in residence.
+Storage: Residences have limited storage space.
+If you plan to bring bikes, hockey equipment, golf clubs, exercise equipment, etc., we will find storage for them, but it probably will not be in residence.